- About SGSR

 When will I hear if I am accepted or not?

-It usually takes two to three days to process your application materials.
-They are then forwarded to the major department for review and admission recommendation.
+Files are reveiwed by the department you are applying to once they are complete, which means having all your official documents provided will ensure your file will be reviewed in a timely manner.
+Once you have applied to the graduate school, it usually takes two to three days to process your application materials.
+Once we have recieved all of your official transcripts (or official transcript evaluations), letters of recommendation and test scores (if applicable), applications are then forwarded to the major department for review and admission recommendation.
 The application review can take four to six weeks.
 Once an admissions decision is made, it can take up to four weeks to receive your acceptance letter and I-20 depending on what country the documents are being sent to (some take longer than others).
 For this reason, it is extremely important to get your application materials submitted as soon as possible before the quarter starts to allow plenty of time for the I-20 to reach you.

 How do I apply for housing?

 Around the time you receive your acceptance letter and I-20, you will also receive two booklets, one called "Room and Board Contract" and the other "Acceptance Information."
 The Acceptance Information booklet gives you detailed information about housing and dining options available to students.
 After you have reviewed the information and decided where you might want to live and what meal plan to have, you will then need to fill out the contract contained in the Room and Board Contract booklet and mail it to us with your housing deposit.
 For more information about housing, contact the Office of Residential Services.

 The School of Graduate Studies and Research is proud to announce that the Dale and Mary Jo ComstockPrimate Behavior Fulbright Scholar From Madagascar Will Start Ph.D.
 In The Fall

 Fulbright Scholar Eliette (Noro) Noromalala is busy wrapping up her Graduate Career at CWU in the PrCWU Retirees Association Graduate Student Scholarship